 Reasons for interruption may be, but are not limited to: issues related to gas quality, pressure, temperature, flow patterns, use of Firm Transmission Services, maintenance, upstream or downstream reductions, public service obligations and capacity management in connection with congestion management procedures (see Attachment E).

-End User Domestic Exit Point interruption
+End User Domestic Exit Point and Domestic Point for Injection interruptions

-If the TSO expects that the availability of the interruptible capacity at an End User Domestic Exit Point will be reduced, the End User Domestic Exit Point interruption and constraint procedure in accordance with Attachment C.2 shall apply.
-This End User Domestic Exit Point interruption and constraint procedure shall be provided to the Network User and End User for each relevant End User Domestic Exit Point at which the Network User has subscribed capacity services to which this End User Domestic Exit Point interruption and constraint procedure is applicable.
+If the TSO expects that the availability of the interruptible, backhaul or conditional capacity at an End User Domestic Exit Point or a Domestic Point for Injection will be reduced, the End User Domestic Exit Point or Domestic Point dor Injection interruption and constraint procedure in accordance with Attachment C.2 shall apply.
+This End User Domestic Exit Point or domestic Point for Injection interruption and constraint procedure shall be provided to the Network User and End User for each relevant End User Domestic Exit Point or Domestic Point for Injection at which the Network User has subscribed capacity services to which this End User Domestic Exit Point or Domestic Point for Injection interruption and constraint procedure is applicable.
 Constraint Management Rules

 Five different types of constraints can be defined: